yseeker/yseeker.github.io/_pages/publications.md

 **Y. Saito** T. Nojima and Y. Iwasa<br>
 [*Nature Communications* **9**, 778 (2018).](https://www.nature.com/articles/s41467-018-03275-z)

+According to the magneto-transport studies in 2D superconducting ZrNCl and MoS2, we found that the quantum metallic state commonly observed at low magnetic fields is converted via the quantum Griffiths state to the weakly localized metal at high magnetic fields.
+The scaling behavior, characterized by the diverging dynamical critical exponent (Griffiths singularity), indicates that the quantum fluctuation manifests itself as superconducting puddles.
+The present results suggest that an evolution from the quantum metallic to the quantum Griffiths state is generic nature in highly crystalline 2D superconductors with weak pinning potentials.

 **Superconductivity protected by spin-valley locking in ion-gated MoS<sub>2</sub><br>** **Y. Saito**, Y. Nakamura, M. S. Bahramy, Y. Kohama, J. T. Ye, Y. Kasahara, Y. Nakagawa, M. Onga, M. Tokunaga, T. Nojima, Y. Yanase and Y. Iwasa<br>
 [*Nature Physics* **12**, 144ー149 (2016).](https://www.nature.com/articles/nphys3580

+Perspective “Opening the gate on superconductivity” Science 350, 1316ー1317 (2015).
+News and Views “Two-dimensional superconductivity: The Ising on the monolayer” Nature Physics 12, 112ー113 (2016).
+UTokyo Research “2D superconductor surviving in high magnetic fields over 50 Tesla” (Link)

+By performing pulsed high-magnetic-field measurements up to 55 Tesla, we found that the gate-induced superconductivity in MoS2 single crystals exhibits an anomalously large upper critical field of approximately 52 T, which indicates an enhancement of the Pauli limit by a factor of four compared to the conventional one.
+Combined with first-principles calculation and associated realistic tight-binding calculations based numerical estimation of the upper critical field, we reveal that this unusual behavior is due to an inter-valley Cooper pairing that is protected by spin-valley locking originating from inplane mirror symmetry breaking in MoS2 single layer and strong spin-orbit coupling (Ising supercoductivtiy).

 **Metallic ground state in an ion-gated two-dimensional superconductor<br>** **Y. Saito**, Y. Kasahara, J. T. Ye, Y. Iwasa and T. Nojima<br>
 [*Science* **350**, 409-413 (2015).](https://science.sciencemag.org/content/350/6259/409)

+UTokyo Research “The ultimate 2D superconductor” (Link) Highlighted in Asian Scientist as “A Minimally Disordered 2D Superconductor” (Link)

+We found that an ion-gated ZrNCl single crystal, exhibiting a dome-shaped phase diagram (Tc vs carrier density), becomes a truly 2D crystalline superconductor with the effective superconducting thickness of 1.8 nanometers, which is thinner than one-unit-cell.
+In particular, we discovered that the zero resistance state is immediately destroyed by the application of out-of-plane magnetic fields, and consequently, a quantum metallic state is stabilized in a wide range of magnetic fields.
+We concluded that this quantum metallic is caused by the quantum tunneling of vortices due to the extremely weak pinning and disorder.

 ![](2021-06-17-11-59-35.png)

 ## Full Publication List